Our Story

 We draw on the strengths and experience of our team to deliver a programme where people flourish: building confidence, developing skills and expressing creativity.
 Participating at Crafting Together has a positive impact on the health and wellbeing of our Artists and Makers, tackling loneliness, isolation and the frustration of being marginalised.

-Crafting Together products are sold here on our online shop and at a growing number of gift shops across Scotland.
+Our range of quality Crafting Together products are sold here on our online shop and at a growing number of stockists across Scotland.
 Find out more on our stockists page.
 All proceeds from product sales go towards achieving our aim of becoming a sustainable social enterprise.

 Our Materials